SOTETO/heureka/templates/readme.md

 If you want to add more docker container to your setup, change the created docker-compose file (`ms_<name>.yml`) or add more compose files in `docker-setup.cfg`.

 > **Best practice:** Since Heureka uses Docker containers, it is strongly recommended to use a separated Docker container to run a database.
+Furthermore, use a restarting directive (`unless-stopped` or `always` - see [Docker Docs](https://docs.docker.com/config/containers/start-containers-automatically/)) to have the database available without manually starting it every time.

 ## Hints for the deployment
 - If no SMTP-Server has been configured to send emails, the confirmation email of the MS-DROPS backend is logged.
 Thus, search in the logs for the confirmation email (see the end of this readme).